 2. Place the test cassette on a clean and level surface.
-Hold the dropper vertically, draw the specimen up to the Fill Line as shown in illustration below (approximately 10 μl).
-Transfer the specimen to the specimen well, then add 2 drops of buffer (approximately 80 μl) and start the timer.
+Hold the dropper vertically and transfer 2 drops of serum or plasma (approximately 50mL) to the specimen area, then add 1drop of buffer (approximately 40mL), respectively.
+Start the timer.
 See the illustration below.

 3. Wait for the colored line(s) to appear.
-The result should be read at 15 minutes.
-Do not interpret results after 20 minutes.
+The test result should be read at 10 minutes.
+Do not interpret the result after 20 minutes.